Food for the Hungry: Funding

 FH is a charter member in good standing of the Evangelical Council for Financial Accountability (ECFA).
 Their audited financial statement for the fiscal year ending September 30, 2013 shows that 35 percent of funding came from the U.S. government, 62 percent from individuals, 3 percent from churches, businesses, and foundations.
 Of this funding, 83 percent was used on programs, 11 percent on fundraising and 6 percent on administrative costs.

 Financial transparency

 As charter members of the Evangelical Council for Financial Accountability, Food for the Hungry is in compliance with their Seven Standards of Responsible Stewardship.

 In the past, the organization received GuideStar's Platinum Seal of Transparency, but that has since been downgraded due to a greater percentage of funding spent on administration and fundraising.

 Food for the Hungry currently has a 3/4 star ranking on Charity Navigator, with an overall score of 87.34/100.
 While the organization scored a 100 for accountability and transparency, it scored only an 82.11/100 in the financial category, for having a relatively high amount of funds spent on fundraising and administration.

-Controversies

-IRS controversy

-In 2012, Food for the Hungry was one of hundreds of non-profits chosen by the IRS for a routine audit of their tax return for 2007.
-They cooperated fully with the IRS.
-A preliminary letter listed several issues that IRS wanted to clarify.
-That letter was illegally leaked to the media, launching a media controversy over unconfirmed facts.
-In March 2014, Food for the Hungry received a letter from the IRS.
-The letter accepted the tax return as originally submitted, and acknowledged that Food for the Hungry had followed all laws and accepted accounting practices.

-Criticism of child sponsorship

-In 2018, then President/CEO of Food for the Hungry, Gary Edmonds, responded to a study funded by Grey Matter Research and Opinions4Good, which shared that 54% of child sponsorship donors believed it to be "mostly a gimmick to get donations," and that donations do not directly affect the sponsored child.
-The study said, "“Three out of four donors believe that despite what sponsorship organizations claim, the money given doesn’t really help one child – instead, it is used for the charity’s overall programs.
-While the major sponsorship organizations all pool sponsor funds to assist a larger project or community in a way that also helps the individual sponsored child, there are varying levels of transparency about this.
-Some organizations openly promote this, while others barely mention it.
-This appears to be causing confusion for many donors.”

-Edmonds defended child sponsorship programs, saying “Sponsorship is more than (a gimmick).
-The big thing that sponsorship does is, yes, it helps donors to connect in personal, meaningful ways, but it has a major impact on the children and the families of those children where the children have been sponsored by somebody from another country or another context.”